mikestefanello/hooks/README.md

 })
 ```

+### Full application example

+For a full application example see [hooks-example](https://github.com/mikestefanello/hooks-example).
+This aims to provide a modular monolithic architectural approach to a Go application using _hooks_ and [do](https://github.com/samber/do) _(dependency injection)_.

 ## Logging

 By default, nothing will be logged, but you have the option to specify a _logger_ in order to have insight into what is happening within the hooks.
 Pass a function in to `SetLogger()`, for example: